The Home of Fantasy Sports Analysis

 Week 10 Waiver Wire Rankings for Fantasy Football

 At this point in the season, the opportunities to find a waiver wire winner are few and far between.
 The Week 10 waiver wire doesn’t have a ton of obvious value at any position.
 Especially if your league uses a Free Agency Auction Budget (FAAB), a lot of teams are probably without money to spend.
 The Week 10 waiver wire, and waiver wires beyond this one, are about finding pieces to plug and play each week to earn crucial wins.
-For the select few who may already have a playoff spot, or look to be in a position to earn one soon, the waiver wire can be used for building as strong as possible bench for the future.
+For the select few who may already have a playoff spot, or look to be in a position to earn one soon, the waiver wire can be used for building the strongest possible bench for the future.

 You may be dealing with injuries or just need to cycle out players from your bench.
 Whatever the case may be, the waiver wire is there to help.
 There’s not always a need to put in a claim for players each week, but if you do, make it count.
 Below, we’ll look at players at each position, who are on 50% or less of most fantasy football rosters, that could be considered on the Week 10 waiver wire.